aarong/feedme-client/README.md

 ### CDN

-A client browser bundle can be included in a website as follows:
+The browser bundle can be included in a website as follows:

 ```html
 <script